carstoid/A4578/content/pages/exercises/03_analyzing-raster.md

 ### Setup

-Copy “AnalyzingData2_Part3.mpk” from the shared drive to “01_Project Files” and open map package.
-Your file should contain a natural color composite from September 2016, and a DEM raster (also known as the heightmap) covering the Sea of Galilee, Jordan River Valley, and the Dead Sea.
+Download the [data package]() for this portion of the exercise and set up a new project file.
+The package contains a natural color composite from September 2016, and a DEM raster (also known as the heightmap) covering the Sea of Galilee, Jordan River Valley, and the Dead Sea.

-“Jordan_DEM” layer is a mosaic of 2 tiles downloaded from EarthExplorer.
-Information about ASTER Global Digital Elevation Model can be accessed here.
+The `Jordan_DEM` layer is a mosaic of 2 tiles downloaded from EarthExplorer.
+Information about ASTER Global Digital Elevation Model can be accessed [here]().

 IMPORTANT: Before you work with a DEM, it should be projected so that your calculations will be as accurate as possible.
 It is critical to assign and use consistent coordinate system for all the datasets throughout this exercise.
 Both Landsat and DEM data in this package have already been assigned a projected coordinate system corresponding to its location - WGS_1984_UTM_Zone_36N.
 However, when you download data directly from Earth Explorer, you will notice that it comes “unprojected,” but with a defined WGS84 datum.

 To project an unprojected DEM raster, search for “Project Raster” in the search box.
 Open the tool’s dialogue box.
 Fill in the form with DEM as the input raster, name the output raster dataset, and for the output coordinate system, select the desired system by navigating through the Projected Coordinate System folder.
 Click “OK.”

 Also, you will sometimes need to “stitch together” two or more DEM raster tiles (or even Landsat tiles) for your analysis.
 To merge multiple raster datasets together, search for “Mosaic to New Raster” tool in the search box.
 The input raster datasets are all the raster datasets you would like to mosaic together.
 You must set the pixel type and number of bands to match your existing inputs.
 To find out the bit depth and number of bands of your input rasters, right-click on the layer name in the ToC, and choose “Properties.”
 Then click on the Source tab and scroll down to find all the relevant raster dataset information.

+### Getting Started

 Navigate to menu item “File > Page and Print Setup...”
 Create a landscape layout at size 11x17” (tabloid).
 Navigate to “View/Layout View” and create a full-bleed viewport that completely covers the page.
 Set the scale to somewhere between 1:200,000 and 1:250,000.
 Pan to a portion of the map that has a good height distribution.
 When satisfied with the view, navigate to “Bookmarks/Create Bookmark...” and save the view.